Enter the Digital Age

 I continued to work at the Media Resource Center for nine years where I further developed my management skills and learned the finer points of multi-media slide presentations.
 I also continued to pursue my education and received my Master of Arts degree in Communication in 1985.

-On the positive side, Cathy had instilled in me a new confidence to succeed and in May 1988 I quite my job at the University to go after my entrepreneurial dreams of a self-employed photographer and audio visual producer.
+On the positive side, Cathy had instilled in me a new confidence to succeed and in May 1988 I quit my job at the University to go after my entrepreneurial dreams of a self-employed photographer and audio visual producer.
 I had over the past years built a fairly stable freelance photography business shooting weddings, events, and editorial assignments.
 Along with my newly learned skills of computer programming, I had an idea of forming a new company called “B&B Enterprises” merging photographic and computer technologies into something both Cathy and I could work together.
 But, that was not to be.
 Within two months my life was to take a dramatic turn.

 As my relationship with Cathy began to deteriorate I didn’t understand what was going on and I worked hard to save it.
 I was desperate for answers and turned to a place I had long ago forsaken.
 Cathy was spending most of her time now away from home as she pursued her dreams of the stage so I began attending some singles group meetings in the evenings at a couple of churches.
 I also began going to church on Sunday morning where God began working on my heart.
 I know now that God was preparing me for this fall.
 In a short time I was to experience the gut wrenching pain of betrayal, deceit, and a broken heart as my relationship with Cathy ended one July night about as fast as it began.